-We started out in 2005 dealing in nothing but reclaimed fixtures and fittings and a good percentage of our lighting is still reclaimed and reused.
+We started out dealing in nothing but reclaimed fixtures and fittings and a significant proportion of our lighting is still reclaimed and reused.
 Sustainability and re-use is something that has always been hardwired into our thinking, and always will be.

 We try whenever possible to buy recycled, to buy sustainable products and to use ethical services.
 This applies to both stock and workplace.

 Our reclaimed stock inherently ticks both boxes.
 With our new stock we are lucky to be working directly with manufacturers and so are able to build in efficiencies throughout the process, minimising the environmental impact.
 For example our glass products are made using 20% recycled glass using furnaces that are fitted with heat exchangers that save 20% on energy consumption.
 Being designers and not re-sellers means we are able to have an input through the whole chain of production.
 We are also ordering on a relatively large scale, bringing further and significant efficiencies to production and transportation.

 In terms of our business administration, we strive to be a paperless office, using technology to bypass the need for waste paper production.
 In terms of our business services we seek to work with either ethical or BCorp companies where possible, such as our BCorp business Accountants.

 In September 2019 we gained our SAS Plastic Free Champion status, meaning we have eliminated single use plastic from our workplace and packaging.
 More Info can be found here

 Our lighting arrives packed in a combination of the following:

 Packaging solutions are a constant work in progress so we will always adapt to any more sustainable technology that becomes available.

 Trainspotters aims to reduce energy consumption and employs the following energy saving measures:

 - All computers and monitors are switched off when not in use.